ml-mahendra/Know-Me/README.md

 <img align='right' src='https://media.giphy.com/media/1gOa8cAhm4cNX14xRu/giphy.gif'>

 I am Mahendra Nath Reddy E 😃, a recent graduate 👨‍🎓 with a Bachelor's Degree in Computer Science and Engineering from [REVA University](https://www.reva.edu.in), Bangalore.
-I am currently pursuing my postgraduate studies 🧑‍🎓 an MSc in Artificial Intelligence and Robotics at the [University of Hertfordshire](https://www.herts.ac.uk), United Kingdom.
+I am currently pursuing my postgraduate studies 🧑‍🎓 MSc in Artificial Intelligence and Robotics at the [University of Hertfordshire](https://www.herts.ac.uk), United Kingdom.

 My interest lies in exploring the intersection of human biology and technology, with a focus on using Artificial Intelligence and Robotics to mitigate the risks associated with human diseases, particularly in the field of Computational Neurobiology 🧠.

 ## 👯 Communities

+- Student Ambassador, University of Hertfordshire - 2023.
 - Chair, IEEE Student Branch REVA University - 2021.
 - Chair, IEEE Vehicular Technology Society SBC REVA University -2021.
 - Vice-Chair, ACM Student Chapter REVA University -2021.